AcademySoftwareFoundation/tac/process/lifecycle.md

     *   The current number of contributors and committers, and the number of different organizations contributing to the project.
     *   Demonstrate a sustained flow of commits / merged contributions
     *   A credible plan for developing a thriving user community, in particular expanding the number of committers and contributors?
-    *   Outline of the plan for the project to complete the requirements for Active Stage
+    *   Outline of the plan for the project to complete the requirements for Adopted Stage
 * Obtain an affirmative vote of the TAC.

 Sandbox Projects may propose to be reviewed to move to the Incubation Stage at any time by adding the review to a future TAC meeting agenda ( minimum two weeks notice required ) or may be moved to the Incubation Stage during its annual review.
 Projects should prepare a presentation outlining how it has completed the Incubation Stage requirements.